bottlepy/bottle/docs/async.rst

         worker.on_finish(lambda: body.put(StopIteration))
         return body

-From the server perspective, the queue object is iterable, blocks if empty and stops as soon as it reaches ``StopIteration``.
+From the server perspective, the queue object is iterable.
+It blocks if empty and stops as soon as it reaches ``StopIteration``.
 This conforms to WSGI.
-On application side, the queue object behaves like a non-blocking socket.
+On the application side, the queue object behaves like a non-blocking socket.
 You can write to it at any time, pass it around and even start a new (pseudo)thread that writes to it asynchronously.
 This is how long-polling is implemented most of the time.

 Finally: WebSockets